-Our directors, officers and holders of more than 5% of the Company's outstanding ordinary shares as of the effective date of the registration statement have agreed, subject to certain exceptions, to a six month "lock-up" period from the effective date of the registration statement of which this prospectus forms a part with respect to the ordinary shares that they beneficially own, including the issuance of shares upon the exercise of convertible securities and options that are currently outstanding or which may be issued.
-This means that, for a period of six (6) months following the closing of the offering, such persons may not offer, sell, pledge or otherwise dispose of these securities without the prior written consent of the Underwriters.
+Our executive officers, directors and shareholders holding 5% or more of our ordinary shares have agreed, subject to certain exceptions, to a six month "lock-up" period from the effective date of the registration statement of which this prospectus forms a part with respect to the ordinary shares that they beneficially own, including the issuance of shares upon the exercise of convertible securities and options that are currently outstanding or which may be issued.
+This means that, for a period of six months following the closing of the offering, such persons may not offer, sell, pledge or otherwise dispose of these securities without the prior written consent of the Underwriter.

 In addition, the Selling Shareholder has agreed, subject to certain exceptions, to a six month "lock-up" period from the effective date of the registration statement of which this prospectus forms a part with respect to the Relevant Resale Shares that they beneficially own.
-This means that, for a period of six months following the closing of the offering, the Selling Shareholder may not offer, sell, pledge or otherwise dispose of these securities without the prior written consent of the Underwriters.
+This means that, for a period of six months following the closing of the offering, the Selling Shareholder may not offer, sell, pledge or otherwise dispose of these securities without the prior written consent of the Underwriter.

-The Underwriters have no present intention to waive or shorten the lock-up period; however, the terms of the lock-up agreements may be waived at their discretion.
-In determining whether to waive the terms of the lock-up agreements, each Underwriter may base its decision on its assessment of the relative strengths of the securities markets and companies similar to ours in general, and the trading pattern of, and demand for, our securities in general.
+The Underwriter has no present intention to waive or shorten the lock-up period; however, the terms of the lock-up agreements may be waived at its discretion.
+In determining whether to waive the terms of the lock-up agreements, the Underwriter may base its decision on its assessment of the relative strengths of the securities markets and companies similar to ours in general, and the trading pattern of, and demand for, our securities in general.